What’s BC Used Oil all about?

-An Environmental Handling Fee funds the BCUOMA program.
-This fee is not a government tax, but a charge paid by the first seller which funds the collection of used oil, oil filters, oil and antifreeze containers and used antifreeze at approximately 500 public collection facilities and over 4,000 generators across the province.
+An Environmental Handling Fee or EHC funds the recycling program.
+This fee is not a government tax, but a charge paid by the first seller to help collect used oil, oil filters, oil, and antifreeze containers and used antifreeze from our network of public collection facilities and generators around the province.

 Often, this fee is passed down from the retailer to the consumer and will be noted on your receipt or invoice.